 In the spring of 2007, three lines of the so-called light metro (Madrid tram) began to operate.

 The bus fleet in Madrid is about 2,000 cars.
 Buses are conventionally divided into day and night buses (they have the letter “N” in front of the number).
 At night, most buses leave from Plaza de Cibeles station (coordinates: 40.419335 ° N 3.693088 ° W).

 The Madrid funicular (teleferico de Madrid) appeared in 1969.
 The 2.5 km long cable car has only 2 stations: Rosales and Casa de Campo (served by 80 cabins).

 Madrid is the birthplace of the legendary Real Madrid football club.
 The club was founded in 1902.
 It is one of the most important and magnificent sports associations in the world.
 In 2000, Real Madrid was recognized by FIFA as the best football club of the 20th century.

 The Chamartín Stadium was a multipurpose stadium in Madrid with a capacity of 22,500 people.
 It was originally used as a stadium for Real Madrid's matches before the opening of the Santiago Bernabeu Stadium.
 It was built in 1924, and closed in 1947.

 The stadium "Santiago Bernabéu" (Spanish Estadio Santiago Bernabéu) is today the home arena of the football club "Real Madrid", and sometimes it hosts the matches of the Spanish national team.

 Location: Avenida de Concha Espina 1, 28036 Madrid, Spain.

-The 6,000-seat Alfredo di Stefano football stadium in Madrid, built in 2006, is the home arena of Real Madrid Castilla.
+The 6,000-seat Alfredo di Stefano football stadium in Madrid is the home arena of Real Madrid Castilla, and was built in 2006.
 Named after the former President of Castilla and the former player of the team who became the best footballer in the history of the club, Alfredo Di Stefano.